 The Russians have known this for a long time and people living in the Caucasus and Altai Mountains have relied on the herb for centuries as a remedy for increase sexual performance and health.

 Also since impotence and lack of libido are often associated with depression and chronic stress, it is not surprising that supplementation of rhodiola might improve sexual function.

 Rhodiola rosea is considered to have a general cardio protective effect, and it helps to normalize rapid heart beat after intense exercise.

 The herb’s usefulness in regulating the secretion of stress hormones can be beneficial to the heart.
 Increased secretion of adrenaline caused by stress can eventually lead to heart damage, often seen in patients with myocardial infarction (heart attack).

 Rhodiola rosea could also be helpful as an herbal remedy for atherosclerosis.

-Besides the herb’a ability to normalize blood pressure, blood sugar and cholesterol levels, it can also regulate the potassium level in the blood.
-Potassium helps halting cardiac contraction, allowing the heart cells to get some rest before the next contraction.
+Besides the herb’s ability to normalize blood pressure, blood sugar, and cholesterol levels, it can also regulate the potassium level in the blood.
+Potassium helps to halt cardiac contraction, allowing the heart cells to get some rest before the next contraction.

-Deceases related to the heart can often be of serious nature and rhodiola rosea should not be used as a replacement for any conventional medication and as a treatment for any heart related ailments the herb should only be used in consultation with medical doctor.
+Diseases related to the heart can often be of serious nature and rhodiola rosea should not be used as a replacement for any conventional medication and as a treatment for any heart-related ailments the herb should only be used in consultation with a medical doctor.

 Medicinal Herb for Diabetes